Cyrusmansour/Falcon-9-Landing-Prediction/README.md

 # Falcon 9 Landing Prediction
- A project to predict if the Falcon 9 first stage landing will be successful The Jupyter Notebooks represent different steps of this project.
+ A project to predict if the Falcon 9 first stage landing will be successful.
+ The Jupyter Notebooks represent different steps of this project.
 You can find below these different steps.